CPNV-ES/MAW11_Mugiwaras_Looper/README.md

 # About The Project

-This is a php web framework that uses the MVC pattern.
+This is a copy of looper useing the framework that we are developing beside.
 It is a project for the Web Applications Development course at the CPNV.
-The goal of this project is to create a framework that should ease the creation of a website.
+The goal of this project is to copy http://exercice-looper.mycpnv.ch/ by using a framwork that we are currently developing.

 # Getting Started